husky-helen/MObyGaze/README_Code.md

    To install the ActionFormerObj code we advise to follow the steps of the original github: https://github.com/happyharrycn/actionformer_release/tree/main.
 Dependencies are listed in the `Install.md` file.

-   For both, LabelDisversity and WSL, you can find a env
+   For both, LabelDisversity and WSL, you can find a env.txt file listing all the dependencies.